carsonclarke570/Metacraft/README.md

 ### Prerequisites

-Please ensure you have the latest version of cmake and OpenGL installed.
+Please ensure you have the latest versions of CMake and OpenGL (4.3) installed.

 Install OpenGL:
 ```